Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-Next, we consider the low temperature limit with positive chemical potential, \ie $x=\beta m\gg 1$ and $y=\beta\mu\gg 1$, where without loss of generality we have chosen $y\ge 0$.\footnote{Recall that our results are symmetric under the change $\mu \rightarrow -\mu$ or equivalently $y \rightarrow -y$.} Note that, for large $x$, $\alpha_\Lr$, defined in eq.~\eqref{eq:bass} using the modified temperature \eqref{eq:peppermint}-\eqref{eq:earlgrey}, is exponentially suppressed uniformly for all $u$:
+Next, we consider the low temperature limit with positive chemical potential, \ie $\beta m\gg 1$ and $\beta\mu\gg 1$, where without loss of generality we have chosen $\mu> 0$.\footnote{As noted at the end of subsection \ref{sec:argh}, our results are symmetric under the change $\mu \rightarrow -\mu$.} We are able to obtain analytic expressions for the low temperature limits in the case where we further assume $\beta(m-\mu)\gg 1$.
+For the complexity of formation we obtain (see appendices \ref{app:lowTlowT} and \ref{sec:cv} for the detailed derivation):